Policies

 Allegations of Misconduct

-ETJ is very sensitive to research misconduct and uses all means available to prevent publishing miscounted research.
+ETJ is very sensitive to research misconduct and uses all means available to prevent publishing research misconduct.
 The Council of Editors defines research misconduct broadly in three categories of action and conducts.
 ETJ uses this definition of misconduct in dealing with the issue and strictly follows the COPE charts in dealing with research misconduct.

 In addition, for each component of the research misconduct, ETJ has many assurance policies as follows: